mako-framework/docs/08_learn_more/00_sessions.md

 	$this->session->regenerateId();

-	// You can tell it to keep the data associated with the old session id
+You can tell it to keep the data associated with the old session id

 	$this->session->regenerateId(true);

+> Mako will automatically regnerate the session id upon a succesful login and logout when using the [Gatekeeper](:base_url:/docs/:version:/security:authentication) authentication library.

+<a id="usage:security:session_data"></a>

+##### Session data

 To destroy a session use the ```destroy``` method.